lopezdsr/sql-query/sqlref/sql_reference.md

 <h3>More Topics</h3>

-For further details about the clauses used in a *table sample clause* refer to the following topics:
+For further details about the clauses used in a *table sample clause*, refer to the following topics:
  * [DECIMAL_VALUE](#DECIMAL_VALUE)
  * [expression](#expression)
  * [identifier](#identifier)